 If you can’t afford to move to a new home, you may need to stay put for now.
-Moving alone is costly, and it’s not worth putting your financial wellness in jeopardy if you are able to stay in your current home.
+Moving alone is costly, and it’s not worth jeopardizing your financial wellness if you can stay in your current home.
 If you need more space, you may be able to renovate your current residence for less money than moving.
 Depending on how secure your financial situation is, you may want to sit tight for a few years before moving.
 Start preparing by creating a moving budget to track expenses.

 You are willing to do renovations

 Falling in love with your space can be as simple as new paint colors and improved decor.
 Suppose you are ready to invest some money into making your home feel like yours and creating the perfect place for you to unwind and relax.
 In that case, moving may not be the right move for you.

 When the market isn’t in the seller’s favor, it can be devastating if you’re trying to sell.
 Sellers can lose a lot of money, so in most situations, it pays to stay in your current home and wait for the market to turn around so you can make a profit.